Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 How guilt tripping affects relationships

-People who use guilt-tripping likely do so because of the effects of guilt on a person’s behavior.
+People who use guilt-tripping are likely to do so because of the effects of guilt on a person’s behavior.
 Guilt trippers have learned that guilt is a powerful motivator and that people in their lives will change their behaviors if they are made to feel guilty.

-1. Resentment
+Resentment

 While guilt tripping may help people to get their way, at least in the short term, over the long term, it can cause serious damage to relationships.
 The guilt trip examples above can result in a person feeling resentment for their partner over time.